CISecurity/oval-governance-update/README.md

 See our [consensus guidelines](https://github.com/CISecurity/oval-governance-update/blob/master/process_artifacts/proposal_consensus_guidelines.md) for specific details on judging consensus.

 #### Release and Logistical Support
 A proposal that gains consensus will then move into to the release subprocess, which follows the [proposal acceptance guidelines](https://github.com/CISecurity/oval-governance-update/blob/master/process_artifacts/proposal_acceptance_guidelines.md)  and relies upon the [release instructions](https://github.com/CISecurity/oval-governance-update/blob/master/process_artifacts/release_instructions.md).
-Depending on the nature of the change and the implementation support enjoyed by the proposal, a release will go into one of four release streams: Extensions, development, stable, or official (these streams are described [here](https://github.com/CISecurity/oval-governance-update/blob/master/process_artifacts/release_instructions.md)).
+These accepted proposals are released into the Development release stream.
+Once they have sufficient implementation support, they are moved to the Stable release stream on the next release date.
+Proposals that are not accepted may be released to the Extensions release stream.
+See the [release instructions](https://github.com/CISecurity/oval-governance-update/blob/master/process_artifacts/release_instructions.md) for additional detail.

 #### Release Announcement
 When an update to any stream is released, the Sponsor will be responsible for announcing the release according to the [announcement guidelines](https://github.com/CISecurity/oval-governance-update/blob/master/process_artifacts/release-announcement-checklist.md).